semagnum/light-painter/docs/index.markdown

    These annotations will be considered edges of a convex hull.
 3. Select all the lights you want to be considered for your flag(s).
 4. Run the Flag operator.
 This will add a flag for each light.
-   Note that, for each light, an annotation will only be considered if its surface is visible by the light.
-   Otherwise, it will not be used for calculating its black flag.

-Currently, black flags for skies are not supported.
+Currently, black flags for sky textures are not supported.